MicrosoftDocs/cloud-adoption-framework/docs/scenarios/app-platform/azure-rhel/rhel-management-monitoring.md

 <a name="_toc156377589"></a>
 ### Recommendations
 #### *Use of custom images versus Azure Marketplace images*
 Azure VMs can be built using pre-defined Marketplace images and supports the use of [custom Linux images,](https://learn.microsoft.com/en-us/azure/virtual-machines/linux/create-upload-generic) which you build and control to your specific compliance and security needs.
-When using specific supported Linux distro’s such as Red Hat you can follow the specific guidance for building your customer image such as [RHEL 8](https://learn.microsoft.com/en-us/azure/virtual-machines/linux/redhat-create-upload-vhd#rhel-8-using-hyper-v-manager).
+When using supported Linux distro’s such as Red Hat Enterprise Linux, you can follow the specific guidance for building your customer image such as [RHEL 8](https://learn.microsoft.com/en-us/azure/virtual-machines/linux/redhat-create-upload-vhd#rhel-8-using-hyper-v-manager).
 When using custom Linux images ensure to follow the best practice guidance that is detailed in the Update Manager documentation, which can be found [here](https://learn.microsoft.com/en-us/azure/update-manager/manage-updates-customized-images).
-#### *Testing of Updates in non-production environment*
+#### *Testing of Updates in nonproduction environment*
 Separation of test environments from production environments helps to minimize potential impact to production workloads.
 Use of [Azure DevTest Labs](https://learn.microsoft.com/en-us/azure/devtest-labs/devtest-lab-overview) can provide isolation in addition reduce Cloud subscription costs and accelerate testing of new updates.
 Implement continuous integration (CI) and continuous deployment (CD) pipelines using Azure DevOps or similar tools.

 Have a clear and tested rollback strategy in case the new update introduces critical issues.
 This might involve database backups, snapshotting, and quick deployment reversal mechanisms.
 #### *Scheduling and Maintenance Windows*
 Azure Automation accounts can help orchestrate the scheduling of software updates within your cloud environment.
 For more information on Azure Automation, you can find other documentation [here](https://learn.microsoft.com/en-us/azure/automation/overview).

 Blue-Green deployment model or Azure App deployment slots can help minimize the overall time needed during a maintenance window for any given software update.
-Keep in mind Azure services will update the underlying infrastructure that might impact your running virtual machines and should be accounted for.
+Keep in mind Azure services  update the underlying infrastructure that might impact your running virtual machines and should be accounted for.
 Information regarding planned updates within Azure can be found in the [Service Health](https://azure.microsoft.com/en-us/get-started/azure-portal/service-health/#overview) section of your Azure portal.
 #### *Security and Compliance*
 Azure Policy is the primary Azure service to ensure your environment meets your companies security and compliance standards, detailed information can be found [here](https://learn.microsoft.com/en-us/azure/governance/policy/overview).